 You can monitor instances and faults of all human task service component instances running in the human workflow service engine.
 These human task service components can be part of separate SOA composite applications.

 To monitor human workflow service engine instances and faults:

-From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
-Select Service Engines > Human 1.
-Right-click soa-infra.
+From the SOA Infrastructure Menu From the SOA Folder in the Navigator Select Service Engines &gt; Human Right-click soa-infra.
+Select Service Engines &gt; Human Workflow.
 Workflow.
-2. Select Service Engines > Human Workflow .